Legacoop: History

 The Federazione Nazionale delle Cooperative was founded in 1886 in Milan by delegates representing cooperative enterprises.
 In 1893, the federation changed its name to Lega delle Cooperative.
 At the time the federation included Catholic groups in solidarity with secular/socialist groups.
 In 1919, the Catholic cooperatives split and formed the Confederazione delle Cooperative Italiane.
 In the 1920s, the fascist government disposed of cooperatives and unions and the organization was disbanded.

 After World War II, Legacoop reformed.
 Article 45 of the Italian Constitution recognized the social role of cooperatives as based on mutuality and non-profit goals, and involved the government in promoting its development.
 Cooperatives have flourished in Italy since and are a widespread presence nationwide.

 Legacoop was among the founding members of the International Cooperative Alliance and actively participates in various European cooperative networks.
 Since 2016, it has organized the Biennale dell’Economia Cooperativa, the main public event in Italy dedicated to discussion and debate on the cooperative economy.
 The Biennale brings together national and international representatives from institutions and politics, as well as economists, scholars, cultural figures, and media professionals.

 Structure

 Legacoop is organized with both a territorial and a sectoral structure, under the coordination of a national headquarters based in Rome.
 The territorial structure includes regional and subregional branches, ensuring representation and support across the country.
 The sectoral structure consists of autonomous associations that group cooperatives according to their specific market sector or type of activity.

 ANCC Coop

 The National Association of Consumer Cooperatives (ANCC Coop) was set up in 1957 to organize strategic and planning management for consumer cooperatives.
-The ANCC Coop creates marketing policy as well consumer and environmental safety initiatives.
+The ANCC Coop creates marketing policy as well as consumer and environmental safety initiatives.